Annie Mac

-Annie Mac (born 18 July 1978), is an Irish DJ, broadcaster and writer.
+Annie Macmanus (born 18 July 1978), known professionally as Annie Mac, is an Irish DJ, broadcaster and writer.
 She hosted a variety of shows on BBC Radio 1, including BBC Switch and Future Sounds.
 She also DJed in various locations, including hosting her AMP (Annie Mac Presents) Lost and Found venues in places like Ibiza.

 Personal life

-Annie Mac was born in Dublin, Ireland on 18 July 1978.
-After attending Wesley College in Dublin, she studied English literature at Queen's University Belfast, Northern Ireland.
-Annie lives in Queen's Park, London.
-She has a son (born May 2013) with her husband DJ Toddla T. She gave birth to her second child on 6 January 2017.
-While she was on maternity leave her radio show was presented by MistaJam and then Mac returned to the station on 12 June 2017.
+Mac was born in Dublin, Ireland, on 18 July 1978, and has three siblings.
 Her brother, Davey Macmanus, was the lead singer and guitarist in bands the Crocketts and the Crimea.
-Annie left Radio 1 in July 2021 to spend more time with her husband Toddla T and her children.
-Her debut novel Mother Mother came out in May 2021.
+After attending Wesley College in Dublin, Mac studied English literature at The Queen's University of Belfast.
+She lives in Queen's Park, London.
+She has a son (born May 2013) with her husband, DJ Toddla T. She gave birth to their second child on 6 January 2017.
+While she was on maternity leave, her radio show was presented by MistaJam; Mac returned to the station on 12 June 2017.
+Mac left Radio 1 in July 2021 to spend more time with her family.

 Career

-Annie played gigs in Ireland at the start of her career.
+Mac played gigs in Ireland at the start of her career.
 Her first BBC Radio 1 programme was broadcast on 29 July 2004.
 She had been a producer at BBC Radio 1 before this and was heard as a voice for jingles on the station at least as far back as February 2004.

-Her first live set with the station was at BBC Radio 1's Big Weekend in Dundee in May 2006 as part of the Essential Mix live broadcast.
-Annie remarked on air at the time how it was the first time they had trusted her to do a live mix.
+Mac's first live set with the station was at BBC Radio 1's Big Weekend in Dundee in May 2006 as part of the Essential Mix live broadcast.
+She remarked on air at the time how it was the first time they had trusted her to do a live mix.

 Annie hosted programmes on BBC Radio 1.
 Her main programme, called Radio 1's Future Sounds, aired from 18:00 to 20:00 on Mondays to Thursdays, playing mainly newly released dance-pop, hip-hop, rock and indie.
-Additionally, her Friday night dance-based show (Radio 1’s Dance Party) is broadcast between 18:00 to 20:00.
+Additionally, her Friday night dance-based show (Radio 1's Dance Party) is broadcast between 18:00 and 20:00.
 She previously hosted BBC Switch with close friend and fellow DJ Nick Grimshaw on Sunday evenings from 19:00 to 21:00 until 21 March 2010.
 After this date, they moved to 22:00 – midnight with a new show simply called Nick Grimshaw and Annie Mac.

 A popular feature is the Annie Mac Mini Mix, an opportunity to showcase various DJs' ability to produce a five-minute mix with other DJs.
 The Mini mix was also a feature of her previous show on a Thursday night.
 She was a regular stand-in for Zane Lowe's show before he left the station.
-In 2009 Annie won the Best Female award at the drum and bass awards for her contribution to the promotion of this genre of music.
+In 2009, Mac won the Best Female award at the drum and bass awards for her contribution to the promotion of this genre of music.